elzoughby/Watt-Book/Hardware/EmbeddedSoftware/EmbeddedSoftware.md

 ## Appendix

+- The electronic circuit schematic and PCB design files can be found on circuit maker at https://circuitmaker.com/Projects/Details/Ahmed-Maher/WattProject
-- The full source code for Watt?
+- The source code for Watt?
 Smart Meter can be found on Github at https://github.com/elzoughby/Watt-SmartMeter
-- The full source code for Watt?
+- The source code for Watt?
 Smart Plug can be found on Github at https://github.com/elzoughby/Watt-SmartPlug
 - All the book resource files and images can be found on Github at https://github.com/elzoughby/Watt-Book

 ## References